While term insurance plans have gained in popularity, whole life insurance could still play a part in your insurance portfolio.

 While you can still retain the plan for life (or till age 100), the insurance charges could go up with age, becoming extremely costly and eating into the value of your investments.

 Also, as these investments are volatile, the cash value of the policy would rise and fall depending on performance of the selected funds.
-It is not guaranteed.
+There are no guarantees.

 For these reasons, the next type, the participating plan, may be a better option.